A maximum penalised likelihood approach for semiparametric accelerated failure time models with time-varying covariates and partly interval censoring: A simulation study

 \section{A simulation study}

 A simulation study was conducted to evaluate the methodology proposed in this paper.
-As of now, to the best of our knowledge, there are no other approaches or publicly available \texttt{R} packages for fitting semiparametric AFT models with time-varying covariates under partly interval censoring.
+To the best of our knowledge, there are currently no other approaches or publicly available \texttt{R} packages for fitting semiparametric AFT models with time-varying covariates under partly interval censoring.
 Therefore, the simulation study will solely assess the accuracy of the estimates obtained using our approach.
-We first explain the data generation mechanism employed.
+We first explain the data generation mechanism.

-For this particular simulation study, there are two time-fixed covariates included, with the values of $x_{i1}$ and $x_{i2}$ generated according to a Bernoulli distribution, $\text{Bernoulli}(0.5)$, and a uniform distribution, $\text{Unif}[0, 1]$, respectively.
+For this particular simulation study, there are two time-fixed covariates included, with the values of $x_{i1}$ and $x_{i2}$ generated according to a Bernoulli distribution, $\text{Bernoulli}(0.5)$, and a uniform distribution, $\text{Unif}[0, 3]$, respectively.
 We also assumed a single time-varying covariate, $z_i(t)$, which is a discrete function of $t$ containing a single change-point, defined as

-Here $\tau_i > 0$ can be considered as the time when an individual i receives a particular treatment.
-We generated $\tau_i$ according to a uniform distribution: $\tau_i \sim \text{Unif}[0,1]$.
-The hazard for $T_0 = e^\epsilon$ was selected to be a Weibull hazard given by $\lambda_0(t) = 3t^2$.
-Then, the corresponding baseline survival function is $S_0(t) = \exp(-t^3)$.
-In accordance with \eqref{eq:tvc}, the survival function for an individual $i$ can subsequently be written as
+Here, $\tau_i > 0$ represents the time at which individual $i$ receives a particular treatment.
+We generated $\tau_i$ from a uniform distribution: $\tau_i \sim \text{Unif}[0,1]$.
+The hazard for $T_0 = e^\epsilon$ was chosen to follow a Weibull hazard given by $\lambda_0(t) = 3t^2$, and the corresponding baseline survival function is $S_0(t) = \exp(-t^3)$.
+In accordance with \eqref{eq:tvceg}, the survival function for an individual $i$ can subsequently be written as